Co-Director of the Maine SSN Regional Network; Professor of Political Science, University of Maine

-Fried examines how polls became important and analyzes their uses in U.S. politics and society.
-She teaches and writes about citizens’ political involvements and values, and is currently examining successful state marriage equality ballot initiatives.
+Fried teaches and writes about citizens’ political involvements and values, and is currently examining successful state marriage equality ballot initiatives.
+Several works examine how polling developed and analyze their uses in U.S. politics and society.
 Fried is a member of the advisory committee for the Maine Community Foundation’s Policy Scholars Program, and works with students researching state-level public policy.
-As Rising Tide Policy Advocate, a position supported by a University of Maine National Science Foundation grant, Fried focuses on changing and implementing policies on career-life balance and fair and appropriate evaluation.
+As Rising Tide Policy Advocate, a position supported by a National Science Foundation grant, Fried focuses on changing and implementing University of Maine policies on career-life balance and fair and appropriate evaluation.

 Co-Authored with Luisa S. Deprez, SSN Basic Facts, July 2012

 SSN Basic Facts, March 2012

 SSN Key Findings, March 2012

 "Voting Restriction Politics in Maine" (with ).
 New England Journal of Political Science 6, no. 2 (2012): 293-333.
 Examines the politics and political organizing involved in an effort that restored same-day voter registration in Maine.